bjohnson05/cmsi2210/homework/homework03/README.md

 ## Problems

-These problems are very straightforward and should not be hard ~ you'll get good practice here!
+The problems in this section are very straightforward and should not be hard ~ you'll get good practice here!
       <ol><li>Hex FAC3 in binary is:
           <li>Hex FAC3 as an unsigned decimal is:
           <li>Hex FAC3 as a signed decimal is: